 Click here to read our full review of St. Julian's School.

 Oeiras International School (pending)

-Established in 2010 and moved in the following year into a converted 17th century Quinta, featuring an extravagantly decorated chapel, outside Lisbon.
-Teaching the International Baccalaureate throughout, with an emphasis on ecology, gardening is taken seriously here.
+Established in 2010 and moved in the following year into a converted 17th century Quinta, outside Lisbon, featuring an extravagantly decorated chapel.
+Teaching the International Baccalaureate programme and is the only school in Portugal to offer the IB Careers Programme.
+Emphasis placed on ecology, for instance, gardening is taken seriously here.

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.